tecnico-sec/Project-2025_1/README.md

 ----

 ## TicketIST
-ST is selling tickets for scientific events throughout the year.
+IST is selling tickets for scientific events throughout the year.
 These tickets are in high demand and being bought by many science enthusiasts around the globe.
 To accommodate with the demand of the ticket, IST is now selling electronic tickets online that can be validated using a smartphone.
 The data structure of a ticket is as follows:

 ```json